Davis v. Beason: Supreme Court ruling

 Justice Field, writing for the Court, condemned polygamy, writing that "Few crimes are more pernicious to the best interests of society, and receive more general or more deserved punishment."
 He went on to echo Reynolds v.
 United States (1878): "However free the exercise of religion may be, it must be subordinate to the criminal laws of the country, passed with reference to actions regarded by general consent as properly the subjects of punitive legislation."
 He wrote by way of comparison that if a religious sect advocated fornication or human sacrifice, "swift punishment would follow the carrying into effect of its doctrines, and no heed would be given to the pretense that, as religious beliefs, their supporters could be protected in their exercise by the Constitution of the United States."

 Field listed the limits that federal law placed upon the rights of United States territories to qualify voters, noted Idaho's specific prohibition of polygamists and people encouraging polygamy from the right to vote, and wrote that this was "not open to any constitutional or legal objection," as the Idaho law "simply excludes from the privilege of voting ... those who have been convicted of certain offenses".

 Subsequent events

+Following decades of federal efforts to end the practice of polygamy by members of The Church of Jesus Christ of Latter-day Saints, the Davis v.
+Beason decision may have been a significant consideration which helped convince LDS prophet and president Wilford Woodruff that the time had come to stop sanctioning additional plural marriages, as announced in his Manifesto of September, 1890.

 Richard Morgan wrote, "The decision became one of the principal underpinnings of what later came to be called the 'secular regulation' approach to the free exercise clause whereby no religious exemptions are required from otherwise valid secular regulations."

 106 years later, in Romer v.
 Evans (1996), the Supreme Court ruled unconstitutional a Colorado constitutional initiative that prevented any jurisdiction from protecting homosexual citizens from discrimination.
 In the dissent, Justice Scalia asked how Romer could be reconciled with Davis v.
 Beason: